agpawa/docs-v3plus/docs/portals/README.md

 ### DNS Publishing

-**Fully Qualified Domain Name**
+**Top Level Domain Name**
 *e.g. mydomain.com*

-To publish a FQDN, your domain name needs to point to the V3Plus NameServers.
+To publish a TLD, your domain name needs to point to the V3Plus NameServers.
 You will need to edit your name servers to point to the following:

 - ns-1697.awsdns-20.co.uk